novaia/ntg-unity/Documentation/documentation.md

 ## Sigma
 The standard deviation of the Gaussian blur used to smooth the output of the model.

+## Random Seed
+Determines whether or not a random seed will be used when generating terrain.

+## Seed
+When random seed is enabled, this value is the seed that was used to generate the last terrain.
+Conversely, when random seed is disabled, this value is the seed that will be used to generate the next terrain.

 ## Enable Brush
 Reveals brush UI.